 Justin represents design professionals (including architects and engineers), builders, contractors and subcontractors in contract disputes, tax assessment appeals and land use appeals.
 He also represents landlords in both commercial and residential real estate litigation.

-- Part of a Barley Snyder team that represented a nonprofit regional healthcare system in pursuing a real estate tax exemption for one of its hospitals.
+- Teamed to represent a nonprofit regional healthcare system in pursuing a real estate tax exemption for one of its hospitals.
 The local school district challenged the exemption on the basis that the healthcare system did not meet the statutory requirements for a charitable real estate tax exemption under Pennsylvania law.
 In response, Justin and the team cited the extensive charitable care provided by the healthcare system as well as its compliance with the highly complex statutory requirements for a charitable exemption.
 After a two day trial, the York County Court of Common Pleas granted a full exemption for the property and confirmed the system’s positive contributions to community health.
 The school district has appealed the decision to the Pennsylvania Commonwealth Court.
 The decision resulted in millions of dollars of tax savings.

-- Helped represent the owner of one of the most valuable properties in a suburban Philadelphia County in a tax assessment appeal.
-On the day before trial, the Barley Snyder team brokered a settlement that reduced the tax valuation of the property by nearly $12 million, amounting to considerable tax savings for the client.
+- Represented the owner of one of the most valuable properties in a suburban Philadelphia County in a tax assessment appeal.
+On the day before trial, Justin brokered a settlement that reduced the tax valuation of the property by nearly $12 million, amounting to considerable tax savings for the client.

 - Presented oral argument before the Pennsylvania Commonwealth Court in support of a favorable outcome Barley Snyder obtained for a York City industrial property owner in a tax assessment appeal.
 The trial court’s conclusion on the value of the property represented a six-figure tax savings for the property owner over the next several years.
 After oral argument, the state affirmed the trial court’s tax reduction.